boilerroomtv/python-coding-challenge/README.md

 - Make sensible assumptions on validation.
 - The program should have clear logs.
 - Write instructions on how to run your program in markdown.

+## Delivery
+- this folder is a git repo, commit your changes to it locally before zipping it up and sending to us (we would like to see your working)
+- make a note of any assumptions you've made during the build